avanikawa/docs_haptik/docs/teams/setup-teams.md

 title: Create a bot on Teams
 ---

-Creating a bot on Microsoft Team is a simple 2 step process.
-This guide will help you create a new bot in Microsoft Teams and deploy the Haptik bot in Teams.
+Creating a bot on Microsoft Team is a simple process.
+This guide will help you create a new bot in Microsoft Teams and deploy the Haptik bot on Microsoft Teams.

-What you'll need -
+**Pre-requisites -**

 * Microsoft account for Teams
 * Access to Haptik Platform